View Source lcnt - The Lock Profiler

 Once you have a lock counting enabled VM the module lcnt can be used.
 The module is intended to be used from the current running nodes shell.
 To access remote nodes use lcnt:clear(Node) and lcnt:collect(Node).

 All locks are continuously monitored and its statistics updated.
 Use lcnt:clear/0 to initially clear all counters before running any specific tests.
-This command will also reset the duration timer internally.
+This command will also reset the internal duration timer.

 To retrieve lock statistics information, use lcnt:collect/0,1.
 The collect operation will start a lcnt server if it not already started.
-All collected data will be built into an Erlang term and uploaded to the server and a duration time will also be uploaded.
-This duration is the time between lcnt:clear/0,1 and lcnt:collect/0,1.
+All collected data will be stored in an Erlang term and uploaded to the server along with the duration time.
+The duration time is the time between lcnt:clear/0,1 and lcnt:collect/0,1.

-Once the data is collected to the server it can be filtered, sorted and printed in many different ways.
+Once the data is collected to the server it can be filtered, sorted, and printed in multiple ways.

 1> lcnt:rt_opt({copy_save, true}).